Kerner Commission: Background

+President Johnson appointed the Commission on July 28, 1967, while rioting was still underway in Detroit.
+There had been mounting civil unrest in a few predominantly Black and Hispanic neighborhoods since 1965, but what happened in 1967 shocked and terrified much of America as the evening news seemed to regularly show National Guardsmen and police crouching behind parked cars, tanks rumbling down dark streets, towering fires, and blocks and blocks of rubble and broken windows.

-President Johnson appointed the commission on July 28, 1967, while rioting was still underway in Detroit, Michigan.
-Mounting civil unrest since 1965 had resulted in riots in the black and Latino neighborhoods of major U.S. cities, including Los Angeles (Watts riots of 1965), Chicago (Division Street Riots of 1966, the first Puerto Rican riot in U.S. history); and Newark (1967 Newark riots).
-In his remarks upon signing the order to establish the commission, Johnson asked for answers to three basic questions about the riots: "What happened?
+In his remarks upon signing the order to establish the Commission, Johnson asked for answers to three basic questions about the riots: "What happened?
 Why did it happen?
 What can be done to prevent it from happening again and again?"
-It was widely believed by the general public (without any supporting evidence) that the riots were part of an organized effort.